 2% of general commission from the direct downlines are given to qualified members.

 Each mastership comes with its own twice a month cash bonus, with decreasing percentages the higher mastership you earn.
 So Sales Masters earn 10%, Diamond Masters %5, Sharon Rose Master 2%, Star Master 1.2%, Royal Master 1%, Crown Master 0.3%, Imperial Master 0.2%.

 There’s promotional compensation to celebrate new qualifiers of each mastership.

 After becoming a “sales master”, individuals can open their own Atomy Center in their location to instruct new members and sell products, receiving 6% of total PV toward commission.

-Far and away the biggest downside to this is the incomprehensibility of their product page.
+Atomy is not a scam.
+Far and away the biggest downside to them, however, is the incomprehensibility of their product page.
 I don’t know whether it reads left to right, back to front or topsy-turvy, but considering their business opportunity (normally the secretive, deliberately convoluted page) is reasonably clear, there doesn’t seem to be an excuse.
 Why would you not flaunt your products as much as possible?
 No one’s going to invest in a brand, no matter how honest the business model, if the products are unmanageable.

 The blog may promise the usual benefits of having more family time, earning more money than anyone in the world while working five minutes a week, but their ethos comes up short.